 CC&R’s are different because they are willingly accepted by the homeowner and are designed in the interest of the specific community tasked with enforcing them.

 Having properly drafted and enforced covenants is crucial to the long-term future and property value of a community.
-If you or any board member of your HOA would like assistance in this process, contact EMS to address and facilitate your needs.
+If you want your community to be peaceful and successful, you should start by enforcing reliable HOA covenant regulations for new homeowners.